 1. Title of Proposed Projec t:

-2. Principal Investigator:
+2. Principal Investigator: ×.

-- (Name) (Highest Degree Earned) (Citizenship)
+(Name) (Highest Degree Earned) (Citizenship))

 (Department)

-3. Institution of Higher Ed ucation:
+3. Institution of Higher Edu ucation:

-4. Address: ox Number)
+4. Address:

 (Street Address/P.O.
 Bo ox Number)

-(City, S State) (Zip Code)
+(City, S tate) (Zip Code)

 5. Telephone: FAX:

 E-mail:

 6. Date of Submission:

 7. Total Funds Requested: \$ Institutional Match: \$

-the s agree instit not l respo Com ACC ignatories certify that the stater that the tocomply with LaSPACE award and proposed project are imited to, Executive Order 125- consibilities; Non-Discrimination pliance with China Funding Re DRN Compliance in accordance ments made in this pard terms and condin compliance with 49, Debarment and particular against the control of th tive Orders and U.S. Code: By signing proposal are true and complete to the besitions if an award is made as a result of the all applicable Federal and State laws an Suspension, 34 CFR Part 85, Section 85 inst Lobbying imposed by section 1352, d in Public Laws 112-10 Section 1340(a) possolidated and Further Continuing Apprecederal felony conviction (sections 544 and t of their knowledge; they his proposal; and the d regulations including, but .510, Participant's title 31, U.S. Code; and 112-55, Section 539; opriations Act of 2012 (Pub.
+the s agree instit not l respo Com ACC ignatories certify that the staten e to comply with LaSPACE award oution and proposed project are imited to, Executive Order 1254 ponsibilities; Non-Discrimination pliance with China Funding Re DRN Compliance in accordance nents made in this p ard terms and cond in compliance with 49, Debarment and n; Certification again striction as detailed with 534 of the Co tive Orders and U.S. Code: By signing proposal are true and complete to the bes itions if an award is made as a result of t all applicable Federal and State laws an Suspension, 34 CFR Part 85, Section 85 inst Lobbying imposed by section 1352, d in Public Laws 112-10 Section 1340(a) posolidated and Further Continuing Appr ederal felony conviction (sections 544 an st of their knowled this proposal; and d regulations incl 5.510, Participant's title 31, U.S. Cod and 112-55, Sect copriations Act of dge; they the uding, but s le; tion 539; 2012 (Pub.

-8. Signature of Principal Ir vestigator:
+8. Signature of Principal In vestigator:

 9. Name of Authorized Ins titutional Rep:

 10. Signature of Authorized Institutional Re p:

 11. Date Signed: